csvpath/csvpath/README.md

 - `1^=>` or `^=>` mean add a new blank row above this row.
 - `2v=>` means add two new blank rows below this row.

 CsvPath is a copy-on-write system.
-It creates a copy of the file you are reading rows from.
-The copy has any modifications you make.
-In order to do this, CsvPath needs a window around the current row.
-If you open a CsvPath using a 10-line window, the changes you make must be within 10 rows.
+When you make a modification, it creates a copy of the file you are reading rows from.
+The copy has any modifications you make while the original is untouched.
+In order to do this, CsvPath needs to set a window around the current row.
+If you open a CsvPath using a 10-line window, the changes you make must be within 10 rows of the currently matched row.

 # All that could change!